chloe-vilain/coop-ingredient-scrape/README.md

 * Add unit tests with mocks for external requests
 * Refactor locator functionality to await availability of locators (rather than using fixed sleep timer)
 * Investigate using async flows to pull items & ingredient details in parallel
-* Add integration test script to verify locators
+* Add integration test script to verify existence of locators
 * Refactor to use logging over print statements